hunixcode/react-scan/README.md

 The profile has 3 parts:
 #### Ranked

 This ranks how long it took to render your components.
-If the components are the same, the time it took to render those components will be added (if you render 1000 `ListItem`'s , and they each take 1s to render, we will say `ListItem` took 1000s to render )
+Every component instance that came from the same component will have its render time added together- if you render 1000 `ListItem`'s , and they each take 1s to render, we will say `ListItem` took 1000s to render )

 <img width="438" alt="image" src="https://github.com/user-attachments/assets/9e8f4496-e975-4d4f-9519-4b5c653c4f94" />